 Reporting Style: If your marketing drives leads, every report in WhatConverts will show it.
 Plus, WhatConverts reports will capture the additional 30-75 percent of leads that occur via phone call — providing extra motivation for your client to double down on digital marketing.

 Your marketing has a direct impact on this client’s KPIs.
-He needs to tell his CEO exactly how much ROI the company sees from your agency, and which marketing channels are driving that ROI.
+He needs to tell his CEO exactly how much marketing ROI the company sees from your agency, and which marketing channels are driving that ROI.
 He pats himself on the back when the marketing drives leads, and saddles you with the blame when doesn’t.
 It was his idea to hire an agency, and he needs to be able to support that decision with data when he meets with the C-suite.

 Reporting Tactic: Start with a simple monthly summary report to put his mind at ease.
 Then, use the WhatConverts Report Builder to create a custom report showing the numbers behind a specific marketing channel.
-For instance, a custom AdWords report will show leads by specific keywords, and by drilling down into the lead details, he’ll be able to see the names of people and companies leads are coming from.
+For instance, a custom AdWords report will show leads by specific keywords, and by drilling down into the lead tracking details, he'll be able to see the names of people and companies leads are coming from.

 This client knows her competitors as well as she knows her own company.
 She doesn’t just want your agency to drive leads; she wants you to drive more leads than the competition.
 She also wants to see continuous improvement, and is willing to spend to achieve that goal.